crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 # Summary

-This RFC proposes an implementation of work-stealing double-ended queue (deque) on Crossbeam, and its correctness proof. this RFC has a [companion PR to `crossbeam-deque`][deque-pr].
+This RFC proposes an implementation of concurrent work-stealing double-ended queue (deque) on Crossbeam, and its correctness proof. this RFC has a [companion PR to `crossbeam-deque`][deque-pr].